quadroli/draw/README.md

-# Draw
+# oct
-showcase of shapes drawn via OpenGL
+showcase of octagon drawn using OpenGL in C

-just wanted to showcase this cool octagon :)

 # How to run
 Ensure you have [GLFW](https://www.glfw.org/download.html) and a C compiler installed